EveTC/Pararge_aegeria_EcoGenomics_RExp/EAA_geneHits/README.md

-# Environmental association analyses - Gene Hits
+# Closest genes to outlier loci idenitified using Environmental association analyses

-Files here: